WhiteflagProtocol/whiteflag-js/docs/md/core.md

 represents a Whiteflag message.
 The class contains the methods to create, set field values, encode and encrypt a Whiteflag message.
 Please note that there normally is no need to use the `WfCoreMessage` directly.
-Instead, the `WfMessage` child class of the `@whiteflag/protocol` package is the main class to use for Whiteflag message, as this extended class provides methods to process the metadata required for full protocol functionality.
+Instead, the `WfMessage` child class of the `@whiteflagprotocol/main` package is the main class to use for Whiteflag message, as this extended class provides methods to process the metadata required for full protocol functionality.

 A new message may be created using the constructor, or by using a static factory method.
-For example, creating a new FreeText message (message code `F`) and set the `Text` field, may be doen as follows:
+For example, creating a new FreeText message (message code `F`) and set the `Text` field, may be done as follows:

 ```{javascript}
 let wfMessage = new WfCoreMessage('F');